-We anticipate that at least 85% of all sales will be pre-booked and based on experience, that 40% of guests will be repeat and based on experience, trial 4274 or guests with be repeat-customers.
+We anticipate that at least 85% of all sales will be pre-booked and based on experience, that 40% of guests will be repeat and based on experience, that as no or guests will be repeat customers.
 Our customers will be able to reserve tables in advance with dinner and brunch packages on offer and card details will be taken.
 For the minority of guests who chose not to book in advance, an entrance fee may be charged.